Guide

 Can I carry forward interest expenses to future tax years?

-Yes – but only if your business is subject to the IRC limitations on larger businesses.
-If that’s you, then you can carry forward any disallowed interest expenses indefinitely – until you can deduct them in a future tax year.
-But if this doesn’t apply to your small business and the interest (along with other expenses) creates an overall loss for your business, you can roll forward the net operating loss.
+Yes, but only if your business is subject to Internal Revenue Code (IRC) limitations for larger businesses.
+In that case, you can carry forward any disallowed interest expenses until you can deduct them in a future tax year.
+If this does not apply to your small business and your expenses create a net operating loss, you can roll forward the loss.

 What is accrued interest and how should I record it?

-Accrued interest is interest that has been incurred but not yet paid by the end of an accounting period.
-It appears as a current liability on the balance sheet.
-If your business uses accrual accounting, record the interest as an expense on the income statement; otherwise, note it on the P&L until you’ve paid it.
+Accrued interest is interest you owe but have not yet paid by the end of an accounting period.
+It appears as a current liability on your balance sheet.
+If you use accrual accounting, record the interest as an expense on your income statement.
+If not, note it on your profit and loss statement until you pay it.

 Can I include interest expenses in the cost of inventory?

 Yes.
-Under the capitalization rules, interest expenses on loans used to finance inventory production can be included in the cost of goods sold (COGS) for tax purposes.
+Under capitalization rules, you can include interest expenses on loans used to finance inventory production in the cost of goods sold (COGS) for tax purposes.

 Disclaimer